Using pip3 to install Python3 modules

 [server]$ pip3 --version pip 18.1 from /home/username/opt/python-3.6.2/lib/python3.6/site-packages/pip (python 3.6)

-When working with Python projects, it's always a good idea to create a virtual environment.
+When working with Python projects, it's recommended to create a virtual environment.
 This allows you to create an isolated environment, separate from the system version of Python.
-Any changes you make to this virtual environment only affects the single project, nothing else.
-In this way, it's a very safe way to test your projects as they can be deleted and rebuilt very easily.
-View the following article for further details.
+Any changes you make to this virtual environment only affect the single project and nothing else.
+In this way, it's a very safe way to test your projects, as they can be deleted and rebuilt very easily.
+See this article for further details.

-Installing a virtualenv is important if you want to run pip.
+Installing a virtual environment is important if you want to run pip.
 Normally, pip attempts to install in the server's default Python system folder.
 This does not work since you do not have access to this folder.
-When you create a virtual environment, pip installs locally under your user, so you'll be able to install anything you like without error.
+When you create a virtual environment, pip installs locally under your user, so you'll be able to install anything you like without any errors occurring.

 To use pip3 to easily install custom modules: